go-pkgz/auth/README.md

 }
 ```

-After that run provider and register custom handler:
+After that run provider and register it's handlers:
 ```go
 // Run Telegram provider in the background go func() {